siriniok/siriniok.github.io/_posts/2018-09-01-mit-challenge.markdown

 ---
 Hi, everyone!

-I'm Vladyslav Siriniok, a young software engineer and entrepreneur from Kharkiv, Ukraine.
+I'm Vlad Siriniok, a software engineer and entrepreneur from Kharkiv, Ukraine.

 Like [many](https://en.wikipedia.org/wiki/Bill_Gates) [other](https://en.wikipedia.org/wiki/Mark_Zuckerberg) [guys](https://en.wikipedia.org/wiki/Sam_Altman) in tech I dropped out of my university after a second year of study.
-And I have no regrets about that.

-Needless to say, that tech education (and not only tech) in the ex-USSR countries is barely useless and highly corrupt.
-If you live in the US or another developed country you will probably say "Yeah, I know what you feel, bruh, our universities are total shit too".
-But believe me, you can't even imagine how low is quality of education here.
-And honestly, I've always dreamed about graduating in some American university, like MIT or Stanford.
+And I have no regrets about that—tech universities in Ukraine is not the best place to actually learn something.
+But honestly, I've always dreamed about receiving a degree from an American university, like MIT or Berkeley.

 Fortunately, [we're all living in America](https://www.youtube.com/watch?v=Rr8ljRgcJNM).
 I mean, today, in the era of the Internet, anyone has an access to a world-class education.
 Massive online courses, online degrees, whatever.

-So since I've got to know about MIT OCW I lived with a plan to complete MIT Undergraduate program in Computer Science with help of only MIT OCW materials.
-Later, I found an article written by [Scott H. Young](https://twitter.com/ScottHYoung) about [his experience](https://www.scotthyoung.com/blog/myprojects/mit-challenge-2/) in learning the entire 4-year MIT curriculum for computer science, without taking any classes.
-It finally motivated and convinced me in achievability of such crazy goal.
+So since I've learned about MIT OCW I lived with a plan to complete MIT Undergraduate program in Computer Science using only MIT OCW materials.
+Later, I found an article written by [Scott H. Young](https://twitter.com/ScottHYoung) about [his experience](https://www.scotthyoung.com/blog/myprojects/mit-challenge-2/) in studying through the entire 4-year MIT computer science curriculum, without taking any classes.
+He finally motivated and convinced me in attainability of such crazy goal.

-And today I start ~~a new life~~ (finally)!
-Over the next 12-16 months, I’m going to learn the entire 4-year MIT curriculum for computer science with help of materials available on MIT OCW.
+And today I begin ~~a new life~~ (finally)!
+Over the next few  years, I’m going to study through the entire 4-year MIT curriculum for computer science with help of materials available on MIT OCW.

 ## My Goals

 1. Obtain fluency in math.
-2. Improve my knowledge about software engineering and design.
+1. Improve my knowledge about software engineering and design.
-3. Prepare myself to the deep dive into studying AI.
+1. Prepare myself to the deep dive into studying AI.
-4. Improve my ability to read CS papers.
+1. Improve my ability to read CS papers.
-4. Develop ability to write good essays and articles on computer science and tech topics in English.
+1. Develop an ability to write good essays and articles on computer science and tech topics in English.

-## My Curriculum for 6-3.
-Computer Science and Engineering
+## 6-3.
+Computer Science and Engineering Curriculum

-I designed my degree curriculum myself.
-Yes, MIT provides a pretty flexible curriculum, where the most of courses you can choose on your own.
-There are only few required classes and two lists with dozens of cources to choose.
-Also, I skipped humanities because I think MIT OCW is not the best place to take such courses and it's don't correlate with my goals.

-I had used the latest [MIT curriculum](http://www.eecs.mit.edu/curriculum2016).
+I've used the latest [MIT curriculum](http://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/).
 Also, I used this [catalog](http://catalog.mit.edu/subjects/6/) to get pre- and co-requirements for the courses.

 ### General Institute Requirements (GIRs)